 Off-the-beaten-path: North Cascades National Park, Washington

 While we love our National Park System, America’s best and grandest idea, we would normally recommend other lovely areas to visit in the summer due to the massive amounts of tourists that visit the parks during these couple of months (visiting National Parks during fall or spring is ideal in general), however, North Cascades National Park in Washington is quite the gem and it isn’t as crowded as other national parks.
 In fact, North Cascades, located just two hours from Seattle, is one of the least visited parks.
-A visit here, though, offers views of the North Cascade Mountain Range’s craggy peaks, the most capacious glacier system in the lower 48 (over 300 glaciers exist here), countless headwater waterways, verdant forests and a rich flora and fauna ecosystem.
+A visit here, though, offers views of the North Cascade Mountain Range’s craggy peaks, the most capacious glacier system in the lower 48 (over 300 glaciers exist here), countless headwater waterways, and verdant forests with a rich flora and fauna ecosystem.
 Go hiking at Diablo Lake, paddleboard on Lake Chelan, and check out Heather-Maple Pass Loop.

-Stay: First-come, first-serve campgrounds include Colonial Creek North, Goodell Creek and Gorge Lake Campgrounds.
+Stay: First-come, first-serve campgrounds include Colonial Creek North, Goodell Creek, and Gorge Lake Campgrounds.
 Check the North Cascades National Park website for more campground information to decide where to park your RV.

 California dreaming: The Redwoods

 Hike and explore among some of the tallest and thickest trees in the world along a stretch of northern coastal California.
 California is home to 31 redwood state and national parks so it’s quite simple to find Sequoias.
-Set up your RV, surrounded by tall giants, and take in the scenery by foot.
-Campgrounds and backcountry sites are situated within four different parks: Redwood National Park, Prairie Creek Redwoods State Park, Del Norte Coast Redwoods State Park and Jedediah Smith Redwoods State Park.
+Set up your RV, surrounded by tall giants, and take in the scenery on foot.
+Campgrounds and backcountry sites are situated within four different parks: Redwood National Park, Prairie Creek Redwoods State Park, Del Norte Coast Redwoods State Park, and Jedediah Smith Redwoods State Park.

-Stay: Well-loved sites include Mill Creek Campground, where you can see enormous stumps from the logging days of the 1920s; Elk Prairie Campground, located in dense forest near fantastic hiking trails; and Jedidiah Smith Campground, which is home to a large population of old growth trees.
+Stay: Well-loved sites include Mill Creek Campground, where you can see enormous stumps from the logging days of the 1920s; Elk Prairie Campground, located in dense forest near fantastic hiking trails; and Jedidiah Smith Campground, which is home to a large population of old-growth trees.

 Wild Horses on Assateague Island, Maryland

 Assateague Island, a 37-mile long island along the coasts of Maryland and Virginia, is home to two main herds of wild feral horses—one on the Virginia side, managed by the Chincoteague Volunteer Fire Company, and one on the Maryland side, managed by the National Park Service.
 The folks that round up these horses and look after them are called Saltwater Cowboys.
-This barrier island is also home to trails for hiking (many of which are only half mile loops—perfect for little kids), bird watching, animal encounters on the beach and a myriad of other nature activities.
+This barrier island is also home to trails for hiking (many of which are only half-mile loops—perfect for little kids), bird watching, animal encounters on the beach, and a myriad of other nature activities.
 Kids can take part in the Junior Park Ranger activities and earn a badge.
 Check out Toms Cover Visitors Center in the Virginia District and Assateague Island Visitor Center in the Maryland District.